jonasherfort/simple-modern-uv/README.md

   [**codespell**](https://github.com/codespell-project/codespell), and
   [**pytest**](https://github.com/pytest-dev/pytest).

-- A starter readme (here and in the template) with handy reminders on setup and basic workflow.
+- A starter readme with handy reminders on setup and basic workflow to save time for you and users or collaborators.

 It doesn't have lots of options or try to use every bell and whistle.
 It just adds the above essential things that should be in place for any new Python